 - determine what to buy versus make

-I’m not typically the kind of gal that spends a lot of money on fancy products.
-In fact, as you know, I keep my skincare very basic: aloe, honey, castile soap, apple cider vinegar and water, and a moisturizing oil combo.
-But Gen knew her stuff, so I decided to act on her advice.
-That day I purchased a Clarisonic Mia from the spa.
-The more natural vitamin C serum the spa sold cost $85 for a 2 ounce bottle (yikes!!!!), so I passed on the product and decided to research a possible homemade solution.
+Gen knew her stuff, so I decided to act on her advice.
+But the more natural vitamin C serum the spa sold cost $85 for a 2 ounce bottle, so I passed on the product and decided to research a possible homemade solution.

 After a few hours online, I discovered that making a vitamin C serum at home is 100% doable and pretty inexpensive compared to spa brands.
 I purchased vitamin C powder from my health food store, and started playing around with various ingredient combos using 90% base ingredients and 10% vitamin C powder.

 To make a loooong story shorter, let’s talk about my results…

 After over one month of using my Homemade Vitamin C Serum in my regular skincare routine (my aloe and honey cleanser, toner, and moisturizing oils), the overall appearance of my skin has significantly improved!
 My skin feels smooth and soft.
 Plus, the blotchy dark spots and scars appear to be fading.
 Thank you, Gen, for your recommendations.
 And Dustin, feel free to book another spa day.

 Vitamin C is something that’s naturally found in the makeup of our skin, particularly on the dermis and epidermis.
 I know, flashbacks to Anatomy and Physiology 101, right?!